nop33/si/src/content/blog/our-plans-until-2025/index.md

 To define our priorities, we analyze the current short-term strategic context to identify key developments that shape SI and its environment.
 These developments occur on a short timescale, from the last \~3 years to the next \~5 years.
 Key implications for SI are in italics.

-## Short-term strategic context

-To define our priorities, we analyze the current short-term strategic context to identify key developments that shape SI and its environment.
-These developments occur on a short timescale, from the last \~3 years to the next \~5 years.
-Key implications for SI are in *italics*.

 `<table>

   <tr>
    <td colspan="2" ><strong>Global governance context</strong>
    </td>